Wilmslow Road bus corridor: Routes 42/42A

 Route 42 was historically operated by Finglands Coachways and Stagecoach Manchester between Manchester Piccadilly Gardens bus station and East Didsbury.
-UK North also operated services in the mid-2000s.
-Following the sale of the Finglands business to First Greater Manchester on 9 February 2014, the new operator extended its route 42 services to become a cross city service from North Manchester General Hospital under the Cross Connect banner on 26 April 2014.
-This service further extended to Middleton bus station on 12 April 2015.
-Since 2018, First no longer operate on route 42, with Stagecoach becoming the sole operator.
+UK North also operated services in the mid-2000s during its bus war with Stagecoach.
+Following the sale of the Finglands business to First Greater Manchester on 9 February 2014, the new operator extended its route 42 services to become a cross city service from North Manchester General Hospital under the Cross Connect banner on 26 April 2014, operated using a fleet of new Alexander Dennis Enviro400 double-decker buses and Wright StreetLite single-deck buses.
+This service further extended to Middleton bus station on 12 April 2015, additionally extending to start at East Didsbury.

-Route 42 serves the busy Wilmslow Road bus corridor, which includes universities and hospitals operating via Manchester city centre, Manchester Royal Infirmary, Withington, Didsbury and Stockport.
+First Greater Manchester withdrew their operations on route 42 in July 2018 as a result of the closure of Rusholme depot, leaving Stagecoach Manchester as the sole operator of the route.
+From 5 January 2025, the route began to be operated by Metroline Manchester as part of Tranche 3 of Bee Network.

 Route 42B/42C

 Route 42B operates every 60 minutes along the entire route from Manchester to East Didsbury and continues on to Woodford via Bramhall.
-It is operated by Stagecoach Manchester.
-Route 42C follows the 42B route from Manchester to East Didsbury before continuing to Handforth via Cheadle.
+It is operated by Metroline Manchester.
+Route 42C follows the 42B route from Manchester to East Didsbury before continuing to Handforth Dean via Cheadle.
 42B was the updated all-stop replacement for X57/145 which operated morning only Cheadle Hulme to Albert Square one-way.

 Route 43

-Route 43 is operated by Stagecoach Manchester, every 10 minutes.
+Route 43 is operated by Metroline Manchester, running every 10 to 30 minutes.
 It operates from Manchester to Withington, then on to Manchester Airport via Northenden and Wythenshawe.
-It is the only 24-hour bus route in Greater Manchester and the only bus route the runs every day year round, even on Christmas Day and New Year.
-Along with Stagecoach Manchester route 42, it was the first Stagecoach routes to use hybrid buses.
+It is the only bus route the runs every day year round, even on Christmas Day and New Year.
+Along with route 42, it was the first Stagecoach routes to use hybrid Alexander Dennis Enviro400H double-deckers.